-Axtel faces risks related to fluctuations in interest rates, which could adversely affect its results of operations and its ability to pay off debt and other obligations.
+We face risks related to fluctuations in interest rates which could adversely affect our results of operations and our ability to service our debt and other obligations.

 Axtel is exposed to fluctuations in interest rates.
-As of December 31, 2016, more than 95% of Axtel's loans bear interest at a variable rate.
-Changes in interest rates could affect the cost of these loans.
-If interest rates increase, the service obligations of the variable rate would increase (even if the amount owed remained the same) and the net income, or the cash available for the payment of the debt, would decrease.
-As a result, financial position, results of operations and liquidity could be adversely and significantly affected.
+As of December 31, 2017, approximately 47% of its debt accrued interest at a floating rate.
+Changes in interest rates could adversely affect the cost of this debt.
+If interest rates increase, Axtel's debt service obligations on variable rate indebtedness would increase even though the amount borrowed would remain the same and the net profit and cash available for servicing its indebtedness would decrease.
+As a result, the Company's financial condition, results of operations and liquidity could be adversely affected.
+Furthermore, Axtel's attempts to mitigate interest rate risk by financing long-term liabilities with fixed interest rates and using derivative financial instruments, such as floating-to-fixed interest rate swaps, in respect of its indebtedness, could result in failure to realize savings if interest rates fall and could adversely affect its results of operations and ability to service its debt and other obligations.

-Changes in the relative value of the Mexican peso against the US dollar could have an adverse effect.
+Changes in the relative value of the Mexican Peso against the U.S. dollar could have an adverse effect.

-While our revenues are almost entirely denominated in Pesos, the substantial majority of our capital expenditures and 66% of our contracted debt as of December 31, 2016 are denominated in U.S. dollars.
+While Axtel's revenues are almost entirely denominated in Pesos, most of its capital expenditures and 67% of its contracted debt as of December 31, 2017 are denominated in U.S. dollars.
 The value of the Mexican Peso has been subject to significant fluctuations with respect to the U.S. dollar in the past and may be subject to significant fluctuations in the future.
-In 2014, the peso depreciated 11.2%, 14.5% in 2015 and 16.7% in 2016.
-Further declines in the value of the peso may also result in disruption of the international foreign exchange markets.
-This may limit Axtel's ability to convert Pesos into U.S. dollars and other currencies and adversely affect its ability to meet current and future U.S. dollar-denominated.
-Any change in the monetary policy, the exchange rate regime or the exchange rate itself, as a result of market conditions, could have a significant impact, whether positive or negative, on the business, financial condition, results of operations and perspectives of the Company.
+In 2015, the Peso depreciated 14.5%, 16.7% in 2016 and appreciated 4.7% in 2017 against the U.S. dollar in nominal terms.
+Further decline in the value of the Peso may also result in the disruption of international currency markets.
+Such condition could limit the Company's capacity to transfer or exchange Pesos to U.S. dollars or other currencies, and adversely affect our ability to meet current and future U.S. dollar-denominated expenses and liabilities.
+Any change in the monetary policy, the exchange rate regime or the exchange rate itself, as a result of market conditions, could have a significant impact, whether positive or negative, on Axtel's business, financial condition, results of operations and perspectives.

-Mexico could experience high levels of inflation in the future, which could adversely affect the business, financial situation, results of operations and prospects.
+Mexico could experience high levels of inflation in the future, which could adversely affect our business, financial condition, results of operations and prospects.

 Mexico has a history of high levels of inflation and may experience high inflation in the future.
-Historically, inflation in Mexico has led to higher interest rates, peso depreciation and the imposition of substantial government controls on exchange rates and prices, which has adversely affected income and operating margins of companies.
-The annual inflation rate for the last three years, as measured by changes in the NCPI, was 4.1% in 2014, 2.1% in 2015 and 3.4% in 2016.
+Historically, inflation in Mexico has led to higher interest rates, Peso depreciation and the imposition of substantial government controls on exchange rates and prices, which has adversely affected income and operating margins of companies.
+The annual inflation rate for the last three years, as measured by changes in the National Consumer Price Index (Índice Nacional de Precios al Consumidor), as provided by INEGI, was 2.1% in 2015, 3.4% in 2016 and 6.8% in 2017.
 It cannot be asserted that Mexico will not experience high inflation in the future.
-A substantial increase in the Mexican inflation rate could adversely affect consumers' purchasing power and, consequently, the demand for Axtel services, as well as increasing some of the costs, which could adversely affect the business, financial condition, results of operations and prospects of the Company.
+A substantial increase in the Mexican inflation rate could adversely affect consumers' purchasing power and, consequently, the demand for our services, as well as increasing some of the costs, which could adversely affect the Company's business, financial condition, results of operations and prospects.